It can get a little confusing which is why there is a handy jargon buster available here:

 No, the money is for the whole area and the projects that get funded have to benefit residents of both area.

 The Radstock and Westfield Big Local includes the areas of Writhlington, Clandon, Tyning and Haydon.
-We understand that they are individual communities in their own right however, for brevity, we are using Radstock and Westfield Big Local as a catch-all.

 No, the money can be spent all in one go, right now.
 However, we aim for it to be used wisely and in a way that creates more and lasting value for Radstock and Westfield.
 The plan outlines how we intend to invest in the area over the next 3 years.
 We will create another plan for the following years nearer the time.